-“Some refugee families who have been desperate for several years to reunite with their family will no longer be able to do this in Texas,” she said.
+“Some refugee families who have been desperate for years to be reunited with their families will no longer be able to do so in Texas,” she said.

-Abbott had already tried to stop the refugees in 2015, saying that Texas would not welcome people from Syria after the deadly attacks in Paris.
-At that time, the administration of former President Barack Obama continued to send refugees to Texas and other states led by his opponents, Republican governors.
+Abbott had already tried to stop the refugees in 2015, saying Texas would not welcome people from Syria after the deadly attacks in Paris.
+At the time, former President Barack Obama's administration continued to send refugees to Texas and other states, led by his opponents, the Republican governors.

 Al Sudani from the Greater Houston Interfaith Department noted that even if refugees are relocated to another state, they can freely move to wherever they wish within the United States.

-“The very next day, you can catch a bus and come to Texas,” he concluded.
+“The very next day you can take a bus and come to Texas,” he concluded.

 stdClass Object ([term_id] => 1 [name] => Miscellaneous [taxonomy] => category [slug] => no_theme)Miscellaneous